Professional development: Initial

-Initial professional development (IPD) is defined as "a period of development during which an individual acquires a level of competence necessary in order to operate as an autonomous professional".
+Initial professional development (IPD) is a period of development during which an individual acquires a level of competence necessary in order to operate as an autonomous professional.
 Professional associations may recognise the successful completion of IPD by the award of chartered or similar status.
 Examples of professional bodies that require IPD prior to the award of professional status are the Institute of Mathematics and its Applications, the Institution of Structural Engineers, and the Institution of Occupational Safety and Health.

 Continuing

 Continuing professional development (CPD) or continuing professional education (CPE) is continuing education to maintain knowledge and skills.
 Most professions have CPD obligations.
 Examples are the Royal Institution of Chartered Surveyors, American Academy of Financial Management, safety professionals with the International Institute of Risk & Safety Management (IIRSM) or the Institution of Occupational Safety and Health (IOSH), and medical and legal professionals, who are subject to continuing medical education or continuing legal education requirements, which vary by jurisdiction.

 CPD authorities in the United Kingdom include the CPD Standards Office who work in partnership with the CPD Institute, and also the CPD Certification Service.
 For example, CPD by the Institute of Highway Engineers is approved by the CPD Standards Office, and CPD by the Chartered Institution of Highways and Transportation is approved by the CPD Certification Service.

 In Australia, continuing professional development for registered health practitioners is overseen by the Australian Health Practitioner Regulation Agency (Ahpra) and the National Boards, which set profession-specific CPD registration standards.
-Delivery of CPD is supported by education providers; for example, Ausmed is identified by the Department of Veterans’ Affairs as a provider of CPD education for nurses and personal care workers, and Healthdirect (the government-funded national health information service) profiles Ausmed’s role in supplying CPD resources to the healthcare workforce.
+Delivery of CPD is supported by education providers; for example, Ausmed is identified by the Department of Veterans' Affairs as a provider of CPD education for nurses and personal care workers, and Healthdirect (the government-funded national health information service) profiles Ausmed's role in supplying CPD resources to the healthcare workforce.

 A systematic review published in 2019 by the Campbell Collaboration found little evidence of the effectiveness of continuing professional development (CPD).